 – Foil pouches (often called Mylar Bags)

-Mylar bags should be at least 5 ml to protect your food from light, oxygen, and moisture adequately.
+Mylar bags should be at least 5 ml to adequately protect your food from light, oxygen, and moisture.
 However, even at 5-7 ml, they are easy to puncture and not even close to rodent-proof.
 Therefore, they should be used inside of a food-grade bucket or in another rodent-proof container.
 Two good places to get mylar bags are Discount Mylar Bags and Mylar Bags Direct.
 I hope you have one of those near your area.

 – Mason jars